Related resources

 Why do we celebrate this month?

-The statistics show that there are still barriers to equal employment opportunities for disabled people, especially those with learning disabilities, mental health conditions and autism.
 A UK Survey also showed disabled people were twice as likely as other employees to have experienced unfair treatment at work, including discrimination, bullying and sexual harassment.

 By using UK Disability History Month as an opportunity to raise awareness about disability history, disabled people’s contributions to the UK and take action to support disability inclusion, inclusive employers can take action to improve the employment rate for disabled people and make the workplaces more inclusive.